Our History

 Bexley Seabury Seminary

+Bexley Hall and Seabury-Western began the process of federation in 2007.
+Conversations exploring common ground were facilitated by a team from Auburn Seminary’s Center for the Study of Theological Education.
 In February 2011, the two seminaries ratified a joint operating agreement.
-At historic meetings in March 2012, the boards of Seabury-Western Theological Seminary in Chicago and Bexley Hall in Columbus each voted unanimously to federate and to elect the Rev. Roger A. Ferlo, PhD, DD, as president.
-President Ferlo was inaugurated in April 2013 at a festival Eucharist in the chapel of Christian Theological Seminary in Indianapolis.
+At historic meetings in March 2012, the boards of Seabury-Western Theological Seminary in Chicago and Bexley Hall in Columbus each voted unanimously to federate and elect the Rev. Roger A. Ferlo, PhD, DD, as president.